LShiHuskies/spaceshooterapp/README.md

 2. Navigate to the GitHub for the [SpaceShip Shooter Api](https://github.com/LShiHuskies/space-shooter-api).
 3. Fork and clone the back-end api repository.
 4. Navigate to the file directory from your terminal for the back-end.
+5. Make sure to run bundle install, rake db:migrate, and rake db:seed.
-4. Run rails start and you should be prompted to http://localhost:3000/.
+6. Run rails start and you should be prompted to http://localhost:3000/.
 (Make sure the back-end api is running on http://localhost:3000/)
-5. Navigate to the file directory for the front-end, and run PORT=4000 npm start and you should be prompted to http://localhost:4000/.
+7. Navigate to the file directory for the front-end, and run PORT=4000 npm start and you should be prompted to http://localhost:4000/.
-6. To start with a Demo account play, just click on Demo and you can simply start.
+8. To start with a Demo account play, just click on Demo and you can simply start.
-6. For a quick tutorial of the App: [SpaceShip Shooter App](https://www.youtube.com/watch?v=uyQVa7hhAwQ).
+9. For a quick tutorial of the App: [SpaceShip Shooter App](https://www.youtube.com/watch?v=uyQVa7hhAwQ).
-7. To play live on Heroku on the Web, simply navigate to [SpaceShip Shooter Heroku](https://blooming-garden-39476.herokuapp.com/).
+10. To play live on Heroku on the Web, simply navigate to [SpaceShip Shooter Heroku](https://blooming-garden-39476.herokuapp.com/).

 # ScreenShots of Game In Action
 <div display="inline">